 Introduction

 In educational research theoretical standpoints are important to understand the reasoning behind a particular intervention.
 For instance, in inquiry-based science education (IBSE) literature, an understanding that knowledge is constructed on the basis of experience often lies at the heart of any intervention (Minner et al 2010, Pedaste et al 2015; Rönnebeck et al 2016).
-Other interventions rely on other theoretical standpoints, such as direct instruction (Hattie, 2017) or cognitive evaluation theory (Plass, Moreno, & Brünken, 2010) leading to very different teaching strategies and recommendations (see for example, the classic dispute between Kirshner, Sweller, & Clark (2006) and Hmelo-Silver, Duncan, & Chinn, 2007).
-Even within a field in education, such as IBSE, different theoretical standpoint might co-exist and sometimes compete; inquiry has been defined and understood in a multitude of ways as evidenced by systematic reviews (eg. Minner et al., 2010; Pedaste et al 2015; Rönnebeck et al 2016).
+Other interventions rely on other theoretical standpoints, such as direct instruction (Hattie, 2017) or cognitive evaluation theory (Plass, Moreno, & Brünken, 2010) leading to very different teaching strategies and recommendations (see, for example, the classic dispute concerning inquiry learning between Kirshner, Sweller, & Clark (2006) and Hmelo-Silver, Duncan, & Chinn, 2007).
+Even within a field in education, such as IBSE, different theoretical standpoint might co-exist and sometimes compete; inquiry has been defined and understood in a multitude of ways as evidenced by systematic reviews (e.g., Minner et al., 2010; Pedaste et al 2015; Rönnebeck et al 2016).
 The purpose of this article is to illustrate a novel method for extracting, analysing, visualising, and synthesising different standpoints in a body of literature.
 This is a form of review of the literature, which would often be conducted by a critical review (see e.g. Alake-Tuenter et al, 2012), where authors may draw on literature to derive new theory or model, or a review relying on thematic analysis (Grant & Booth, 2009).

 Critical reviews rely on the authors’ careful and extensive reading of a sub-field of research and are generative with regards to theory and future research questions (Grant & Booth, 2009).
 However, in line with AUTHORS (2019), we argue that such readings may overlook important relationships in the textual presentations, which in turn could have led to different interpretations and theory.
 A method, which explicitly aims at revealing such relationships, might help generate theory that can encompass more nuances.

 The purpose of thematic analysis (Braun & Clarke, 2006) is to develop patterns of meaning, themes, across a set of data.
 The process entails data familiarisation, coding of data, development of themes, revisions, and weaving an analytical narrative from themes and data extracts (Braun & Clarke, n.d.).
 This approach to reviewing has found some use in educational research (e.g. Cremin, Glauert, Craft, Compton, & Stylianidou, 2015; Horntvedt, Nordsteien, Fermann, & Severinsson, 2018), sometimes in parallel with systematic reviews (e.g. Darbyshire & Baker, 2012).
-As a qualitative method, thematic analysis is very flexible, which means that it has a wide range of application.
-It also means that it is hard if not impossible to reproduce and great care has to be taken in order to ensure transparency.
+As a qualitative method, thematic analysis is very flexible.
+It is also hard to reproduce and great care has to be taken in order to ensure transparency.
 While reproducibility is not the intention for such an analysis, transparency certainly is.

 Recently, reviews utilizing networks of article keywords have emerged (e.g. Heradio, de la Torre, Galan, Cabrerizo, Herrera-Viedma & Dormido, 2016; Valverde-Berrocoso, Garrido-Arroyo, Burgos-Videla, & Morales-Cevallos, 2020).
 These reviews could be seen as a kind of quantitative counterpart to thematic analysis, in that they produce what can be called thematic networks (Heradio et. al, 2016).
 The method is inherently transparent and reproducible in the sense that it is clear, how authors arrive at thematic networks, and researchers using the same data set and the same method, should arrive at the same results.
 However, the purpose of these mapping reviews (Grant & Booth, 2009, p.
 94) are rather to map and categorise a field than to extract meaningful themes.